AnkithAbhayan/AnkithAbhayan/README.md

 ## Hi there 👋, I am Ankith
 - Alright my name is Ankith.
-- I'm currently a student from India
+- I'm currently a student.
 - Python is the only language I know and like
 - I use vim and vscode as my editors
 - Git and Github is nice